 Tying It All Together

-Let’s say a company called Grandia eSports needs to sell event tickets for an annual competition and does so by buying traffic for their ad campaign.
-They put together an offer that networks they work with can promote to partners.
+Let’s say a company called Grandia eSports needs to sell event tickets for an annual competition.
+It does so by buying traffic for its ad campaign.
+It puts together an offer that networks it works with can promote to partners.

 The offer includes a description, promotional banner images, and who the ads should target.
-Not only that, the offer defines conversions as event ticket sales, and pays $5 per conversion.
-One of Grandia’s network contacts takes interest in the offer and decides that they’re willing to pay partners $4 per conversion.
+Additionally, the offer defines conversions as event ticket sales and pays $5 per conversion.
+One of Grandia’s network contacts is interested in the offer and decides they’re willing to pay partners $4 per conversion.

 Meanwhile, the advertiser and network keep track of everything with TUNE.
 As long as Grandia runs the ad campaign, they pay the network based on the payment structure in the offer when blog writers bring in sales.
 Similarly, the network pays the writers who are driving conversions.